GuillaumeIsabelleX/metazot/README.md

 * Minified styles and scripts.
 * Updated branding.
 * Added search bar for shortcode attributes to Help page.
-* Minor style and UI updates to Zotpress Library.
+* Minor style and UI updates to Metazot Library.
 * Removed experimental tinymce code.

 = 6.2.4 =

 * Updated shortcode styles and fixed the Search Bar display.
-* Updated Zotpress Reset to remove additional options and tables from db.
+* Updated Metazot Reset to remove additional options and tables from db.
 * Download now looks for import_url as well as import_file.
 * Updated the readme and screenshots.